-There is no fee to apply to the LL.M. program for the 2012-2013 academic year.
+There is no fee to apply to the LL.M. program.
 Applicants will be required to participate in a face-to-face interview (either in person or by video conference) with at least one member of the faculty.
 All acceptances will be contingent upon the applicant acquiring proper documentation to meet all U.S. visa and immigration regulations and demonstrating proof of financial responsibility.